 PROGRAM MISSION STATEMENT

-The Master of Arts degree in Counseling Psychology at Delaware Valley College prepares culturally competent mental health practitioners.
+The Master of Arts degree in Counseling Psychology at Delaware Valley University prepares culturally competent mental health practitioners.
 Inspired by systems theory and a social justice lens, the program emphasizes practical application of theory, a strong link between policy and science, a commitment to social advocacy, and an understanding of how social, cultural, political and economic factors influence human development.

 Program Goals, Objectives and Competencies

-The primary purpose of the Master of Arts in Counseling Psychology program at Delaware Valley College is to prepare master's level generalists for the practice of counseling.
+The primary purpose of the Master of Arts in Counseling Psychology program at Delaware Valley University is to prepare master’s level generalists for the practice of counseling.
 A unique feature of the program is its emphasis on training counselors to recognize, understand and act upon the oppressive social structures that often play a role in the experience of distress among those unequally advantaged within society.
 This emphasis is in keeping with the long-held value of social justice within the discipline of Counseling Psychology, and in fact is an attempt to move the field forward by actualizing this value within a training program.
 Program goals and related objectives and competencies are detailed below.

 • Blend knowledge and experiences to prepare the student to fulfill a role in society as an informed, ethical, culturally competent professional